Pieter Hendrik Kritzinger: Court Case

+General Kritzinger's fate turned upon how far he was responsible for the misdeeds of some of his subordinates.
+His defence team somehow managed to prove that he could not be held accountable for the excesses of his scattered commando and he was acquitted by the military court and managed to escape the hangman’s noose.

 Kritzinger was acquitted by the Graaff-Reinet Military Tribunal after influential newspapers in England and the United States of America took up the cudgels on his behalf after the huge furore that Scheepers's death caused in the international news.
 One of the main petitioners for Kritzinger's release was WT Stead (the famous British newspaper editor who served as mentor to William Randolph Hearst and who died on the RMS Titanic).
 The release of Kritzinger was also debated in the House of Commons and various individuals and organisations sent petitions to the Privy Council.

-Kritzinger was released after the British General Officer Commanding the 1st Division in the Second Boer War, Lord Paul Methuen, was released by General JH de la Rey, after he was captured by De La Rey at the Battle of Tweebosch on 7 March 1902.
+Kritzinger was released after the British General Officer Commanding the 1st Division in the Second Boer War, Lord Paul Methuen, was released by General JH de la Rey, after he was captured by de la Rey at the Battle of Tweebosch on 7 March 1902.

 First Overseas Trip

 Initially, after the Treaty of Vereeniging was signed on 31 May 1902, he went in exile to Mexico and the United States of America in an attempt to prevent the undertaking of the oath of allegiance to the British throne.
-In the United States of America he got engaged to the Spanish heiress of a large Tin mine in Chihuahua, Mexico, but he called the engagement off when he moved back to the Orange River Colony.
+In the United States he got engaged to the Spanish heiress of a large Tin mine in Chihuahua, Mexico, but he called the engagement off when he moved back to the Orange River Colony.

 Second Overseas Trip

-After having settled in Ladybrand in the Orange River Colony, he soon thereafter again went to the United States of America to seek medical attention for his war wounds.
-With this trip, he was accompanied by his erstwhile private secretary, Rev RD McDonald, to also seek a publisher for his biography and to give public lectures on the effects and consequences of the Anglo-Boer War and the concentration camps on the burghers of the Orange Free State.
-An account of his wartime experiences was published in London in 1905 under the title 'In the Shadow of Death' - and is still in print to date.
+After having settled in Ladybrand in the Orange River Colony, he soon thereafter again went to the United States to seek medical attention for his war wounds.
+With this trip, he was accompanied by his erstwhile private secretary, RD McDonald, to also seek a publisher for his biography and to give public lectures on the effects and consequences of the Anglo-Boer War and the concentration camps on the burghers of the Orange Free State.
+An account of his wartime experiences was published in London in 1905 under the title In the Shadow of Death - and is still in print to date.

 Third Overseas Trip

-Shortly after his return, he was again sent to Europe by the Orange River Colony's Dutch Reformed Church to raise funds for Christian National Education in the Orange River Colony.
-On this voyage he had meetings with the Boer sympathiser, Emily Hobhouse, WT Stead, Sir Henry Campbell-Bannerman, who was British Prime Minister at the time, as well as the influential politicians, who would later become British Prime Ministers, such as David Lloyd George and Ramsay MacDonald in order to tell them of the great needs of the post-war Orange River Colony.
+Shortly after his return, he was again sent to Europe by the Orange River Colony's Dutch Reformed Church to raise funds for Christian National Education in the colony.
+On this voyage he had meetings with the Boer sympathiser, Emily Hobhouse, WT Stead, Sir Henry Campbell-Bannerman, who was British prime minister at the time, as well as other influential politicians, who would later become British prime ministers, such as David Lloyd George and Ramsay MacDonald in order to tell them of the great needs of the post-war Orange River Colony.
 In the Netherlands, he was granted an audience by Queen Wilhelmina.